amper5and/node-google-voice/readme.md

 	* `counts` (Object): the `unreadCounts` object given by Google Voice.
 At the time of this writing, it had the following properties:

-### Downloading voicemails: GV.Client.download(id,callback), GV.Client.download(options,callback)
+### Downloading voicemails and recorded calls: GV.Client.download(id,callback), GV.Client.download(options,callback)
-These two methods allow you to download the audio recording of voicemails.
+These two methods allow you to download the audio recording of voicemails and recorded calls.
 Both versions download and present the binary data to `callback`.
 The second version also can save the recording to the file system.
 The arguments are:

-* id (String): the unique message id of the voicemail
+* id (String): the unique message id of the voicemail or recording.
+It is up to you to make sure that the id you supply is for a voicemail or recording; otherwise you will get an 'HTTP_ERROR'
 * options (Object) with the following properties:
 	* id (String, required) - Unique voicemail message id
 	* file (String, optional) - The file name to use when saving the audio (this will overwrite any identically-named files!!!).
 If this is omitted, the voicemail will NOT be saved to disk, but only presented to `callback`.